CPK Insurance

 • Workers' compensation is required in Vermont for businesses with 1 or more employees, with exemptions for sole proprietors, partners, and corporate officers.

-• Vermont requires businesses to maintain proof of general liability coverage for most commercial leases, so salon suites and rented treatment spaces often need documentation before move-in.
+• Most commercial leases in Vermont require proof of general liability coverage, so salon suites and rented treatment spaces often need documentation before move-in.

 • Commercial auto minimum liability in Vermont is $25,000/$50,000/$10,000 if a beautician uses a business vehicle for mobile services or product transport.